The Nordic-Ville of Bengal – Serampore of Hooghly

 Situated just 25Kms from Kolkata, the town is well-connected by road, train and water, but to explore maximum, it is advisable to book a personal car.

 A major landmark of the place is the Serampore court compound.
-At the first look, it would seem like any other bustling bus terminus of West Bengal, but it is a hidden gem for the travelers who love to explore history from the least expected places.
+At the first look, it would seem like any other bustling bus terminus of West Bengal, but it is a hidden gem for the travellers who love to explore history from the least expected places.

 The locals are quite friendly, so a little inquiry will land you to a semi-ruined arched gate.
 On entering you will see standing the courthouse or the old court as the locals call it.
 The building used to be the major seat of Danish power in Bengal and one could easily imagine what it would have looked like during the glorious era of the place.